loheesong/tic_tac_toe_minimax/README.md

 # Tic Tac Toe Minimax

-A Python implementation of Minimax AI Algorithm for the game Tic Tac Toe.
+A command line Python implementation of Minimax AI Algorithm for the game Tic Tac Toe.

 ## How to Play